The King of Comedy (film)

-The King of Comedy is a 1982 American satirical crime film directed by Martin Scorsese and starring Robert De Niro (in his fifth collaboration with Scorsese), Jerry Lewis and Sandra Bernhard.
+The King of Comedy is a 1982 American satirical black comedy film directed by Martin Scorsese and starring Robert De Niro (in his fifth collaboration with Scorsese), Jerry Lewis and Sandra Bernhard.
 Written by Paul D. Zimmerman, the film focuses on themes such as celebrity worship and American media culture.
-20th Century Fox released the film on February 18, 1983, in the United States, though the film was released two months earlier in Iceland.
+20th Century-Fox released the film on February 18, 1983, in the United States, although the film was released two months earlier in Iceland.
+In the film, an aspiring stand-up comedian is increasingly obsessed with a successful comedian whom he met by chance.

-Production began in New York on June 1, 1981 to avoid clashing with a forthcoming writers' strike, and opened at the Cannes Film Festival in 1983.
-The film received mostly positive reviews from critics but was a flop at the box office, grossing only $2.5 million against its $19 million budget.
-It is the first production of Embassy International Pictures, later Regency Enterprises, and is also Jerry Lewis's final film for 20th Century Fox.
+Production began in New York on June 1, 1981, to avoid clashing with a forthcoming writers' strike, and opened at the Cannes Film Festival in 1983.
+The film received mostly positive reviews from critics but was a flop at the box office, grossing $2.5 million against its $19 million budget.
+It is the first production of Embassy International Pictures, later Regency Enterprises, and was Lewis's third film for 20th Century Fox.
+It has become a cult classic.

 Plot

-Rupert Pupkin is a delusional and aspiring stand-up comedian trying to launch his career.
-After meeting Jerry Langford, a successful comedian and talk-show host, Rupert believes his "big break" has finally come.
-He attempts to book a spot on Langford's show, but is continually rebuffed by his staff, particularly Cathy Long, and finally by Langford himself.
+Rupert Pupkin is a delusional stand-up comedian unsuccessfully trying to launch his career.
+After meeting Jerry Langford, a successful comedian and talk-show host, Rupert believes that his "big break" has finally come.
+He attempts to book a spot on the show but is continually rebuffed by Langford's staff and finally by Langford himself.
 Along the way, Rupert indulges in elaborate and obsessive fantasies in which he and Langford are colleagues and friends.

-Hoping to impress, Rupert invites a date, Rita, to accompany him when he arrives uninvited at Langford's country home.
-When Langford returns home to find Rupert and Rita settling in, he angrily tells them to leave.
-Rupert continues brushing off Jerry's dismissals and Rita's urging until Jerry finally retorts that he had only told Rupert he could call him so Jerry would get rid of him.
-Bitterly vowing to work "50 times harder", Rupert finally leaves.
+Hoping to impress, Rupert arrives uninvited at Langford's country home with a date, Rita.
+Returning to his house from playing golf, Langford finds Rupert and Rita settling in.
+Angered, Langford launches into a furious tirade against Rupert, telling him that his act is mediocre and that he is a lunatic who will never amount to anything.
+An embarrassed Rita convinces Rupert to leave.

-Exhausted with rejection, Rupert hatches a kidnapping plot with the help of Masha, a fellow stalker similarly obsessed with Langford.
-As ransom, Rupert demands that he be given the opening spot on that evening's episode of Langford's show (guest hosted by Tony Randall) and that the show be broadcast in normal fashion.
-The network's bosses, lawyers and the FBI agree to his demands, with the understanding that Langford will be released once the show airs.
-Between the taping of the show and the broadcast, Masha has her "dream date" with Langford, who is taped to a chair in her parents' Manhattan townhouse.
-Langford convinces her to untie him under the guise of seduction, at which time he seizes the gun, only to find it is a toy gun loaded with faulty pellets.
-He slaps Masha to subdue her and flees downtown, where he angrily sees Rupert's full stand-up routine on a series of television display sets.
+Desperate, Rupert enlists Masha, a fellow stalker similarly obsessed with Langford.
+Together, they kidnap and hold Langford hostage in Masha's parents' Manhattan townhouse.
+As ransom, Rupert demands that he be given the opening spot on that evening's The Jerry Langford Show, and that the show be broadcast as normal (with Tony Randall as guest host).
+The network brass and the FBI agree to his demands, with the understanding that Langford will be released immediately after the show airs.
+Between the taping of the show and the broadcast, Masha has her "dream date" with Langford, who is duct-taped to a chair.
+Langford convinces her to untie him and escapes.